39 Things You Need to Know About Me (Grant Baldwin)

 - I worry about being a good dad – I lucked out in having great parents.
 I still have a wonderful relationship with both of them.
 But I really enjoy my work so I often fear I spend more time on it than I should and not enough time with my daughters.

 - I’m the oldest of three – I have a younger brother and sister who are both super cool.
 We’re each very different and yet very similar in a lot of ways.
-My brother moved to New York City several years ago and has built a career in the tech space.
-He currently works for Buzzfeed and is crushing it.
+My brother moved to New York City several years ago and has built a very successful career in the tech space.
 He is also gay.
 He came out several years ago and at the time, it really messed with me.
 I’ve come a long way though in learning to accept and love him for him.
-I have a younger sister who is a successful graphic designer (she designs literally all my stuff).
+I have a younger sister who is a successful graphic designer and entrepreneur.
 She is super talented.
-She has a little girl (2 years old) named Penelope (we call her Poppi) who is adorable.
+She has a daughter named Penelope (we call her Poppy) who is adorable.
 I’ve got cool siblings.

 - I went to Bible college (and part of me regrets it) – I always wanted to be a youth pastor, so Bible college was the next logical step.
 But to be honest, I was really involved in my church and felt like I learned a lot more there than sitting in a classroom.
 I do have a bachelor’s degree, but it has little to do with the work I’m doing now.
 As my own kids get older, I wrestle with the value of college.